Herblingen railway station

 Herblingen railway station is a railway station in the Swiss canton of Schaffhausen and in the former village of Herblingen, which is today part of the city of Schaffhausen.
 Although the station is in Switzerland, it is located on the Deutsche Bahn's High Rhine railway line that links Basel to Singen.

+The first Herblingen railway station, which was located further north (near Neutal), opened in 1863.
+With the construction of the Herblingen Tunnel in 1968, the station was moved to its current location and the old station was dismantled.
 The station infrastructure has been improved for the opening of FCS Arena Schaffhausen right next to it in 2017.

 Services

 As of the December 2022 timetable change the following S-Bahn services stop at Herblingen: